doswelleth-zz/rbxpromos/About.md

 # Why Us?

-## We Are Child-Run ANd The Data Is Dependent On The Community.
+## We Are Child-Run And The Data Is Owned And Changed By The Community, So You Tell If The Data Is Real Or Fake

 # Terms Of Service